English | Lietuviškai

 2. Booting

-This chapter is intended to introduce you how to boot Peropesis Linux operating system.
-The chapter provides two ways to boot Peropesis Linux OS live release to your computer memory.
-One of them is by using a USB storage device, the other is by using a virtual machine.
+This chapter provides two ways to boot Peropesis Linux OS live release to your computer memory.
+One of them is by using a USB storage device, the other - by using a virtual machine.
 Below is information on how to do this.

 2.1 Peropesis live OS booting from USB drive